 In my opinion and experience researching AI, we’re still far from general Intelligence.

 One of the most significant issues impacting the AI industry today is the limited supply of AI and ML data scientists.
 The specialists in the field are limited, which could lead to a massive resource backlog.

 The specialized technical institutions and the financial sector must take enough initiatives and offer incentives to boost participation in this field, but the desired progress in AI will be stalled.

 The applications of AI in finance are indeed redesigning the business landscape of the financial industry.
 There is high anticipation for heightened transactional and account security, mainly due to the expansion of new challenges and opportunities due to blockchain and cryptocurrency technology.

-Comprehensive and precise due diligence tests and KYC reporting would also lead to better client quality and lower chances of defaults and frauds.
+Comprehensive and precise due diligence tests and KYC reporting would also lead to better client quality and lower defaults and frauds.

 It is evident that AI in finance has multiple benefits, and we cannot ignore its existence.
 Artificial Intelligence is altering how financial institutions generate and utilize data analytics.
 This specialized technology can also help to customize investments based on individual goals.